niaid/dsb/README.md

 deMULTIplex function from Multiseq (this is now also implemented in Seurat). <https://github.com/chris-mcginnis-ucsf/MULTI-seq>

-If you’re not multiplexing you can simply get a vector of negative droplets from the cells you would remove.
+If you didn’t run a multiplexing experiment you can simply get a vector of negative droplets from the droplets that ould be QCd out of the experiment due to very low mRNA counts.
 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y>

 ## Simple example workflow (Seurat Version 3)